inducosolutions-cial/swims/prototype/README.md

-# This is SWIMS App Front End IONIC Prototype.
+# This is Front End Prototype for SWIMS App